interlock-network/knowledgebase-public/how/run-ethereum-localdevnode-mostos.md

 . extend for centOS / RHEL
 ```

-# overview
+# Overview

 This guide is intended for operators (users) running Windows, macOS, and linux (Ubuntu, Debian, and Nix).

-To use this guide, you must know how the terminal on your machine.
+To use this guide, you must know the terminal on your machine.

 The purpose of this guide is to install a bare-bones local Ethereum development node.
 Barebones means that we will not be using a framework like Hardhat or Truffle.